 WHO IS ELIGIBLE TO BE APPOINTED TO A COMMITTEE?

-In accordance with the College’s By-laws, a member is eligible for appointment to a Committee if, on the date of the appointment:
+In accordance with the College By-law 19: Appointment of Non-Council Members to Committees of the College and Conditions for Disqualification, a member is eligible for appointment to a Committee if, on the date of the appointment:

 - the member practices psychology in Ontario or resides in Ontario;

 - the member is not in default of payment of any prescribed fees;